Warner Leisure Hotels: 1932–2023

 In 2000, Bourne Holidays Limited bought the Rank Group's holidays division, which consisted of the Warner, Butlins and Haven Holidays brands.
-Bourne Leisure is privately owned UK business, with its head office based in Hemel Hempstead.
+Under new ownership, Warner became known for its new country house hotels and transferred its existing camps into coastal resorts with Bembridge and Sinah Warren being rebuilt as hotels.
+Warner's was renamed Warner Leisure Hotels, departing from its holiday camp image.